Fitzwilliam Club Championships

 The Fitzwilliam Club Championships also known as the Fitzwilliam Club Tennis Championships was a combined men's and women's grass court tennis tournament founded in 1884.
-The championship was an open club event organised by the Fitzwilliam Lawn Tennis Club, Dublin, Republic of Ireland.
+The championship was an open club event organised by the Fitzwilliam Lawn Tennis Club, Dublin, Ireland.
 The tournament ran until 2003.

 History

 The Fitzwilliam Club Championships were established in 1884 as an open all comers club championship for Irish players.
 The tournament was continually staged until 2003.